On integral models of Shimura varieties: Introduction

+(a$+$) The level $\eK_p$ is a \emph{connected parahoric} subgroup.
+By definition, this means that $\eK_p$ is parahoric and is the stabilizer of a point in the enlarged building, i.e. we can choose the point such that the stabilizer is actually connected.
+(Such a subgroup is sometimes also called a \emph{parahoric stabilizer}.)

 Now choose a place $v$ of $\eE$ over $p$.
 Let $\O_{\eE, (v)}$ be the localization of the ring of integers $\O_{\eE}$ at $v$.
 Denote by $E$ the completion of $\eE$ at $v$, by $\O_E$ the integers of $E$ and fix an algebraic closure $k$ of the residue field $k_E$ of $E$.
 We can also consider $\{\mu\}$ as a conjugacy class of cocharacters which is defined over $E$.
-We assume that the pair $(\Gg, \{\mu\})$ is of Hodge type, \emph{i.e.} there is a closed group scheme immersion $\iota: \Gg\hookrightarrow \GL_n$ over $\Z_p$ such that $\iota(\mu)$ is conjugate to one of the standard minuscule cocharacters of $\GL_n$ and $\iota(\Gg)$ contains the scalars.
-In \cite{PZ}, (see also \cite{HPR}), we define the local model
+Under some mild assumptions (see \S \ref{LMtheory}), we have the local model

+as characterized by \cite[Conj.
+21.4.1]{Schber}.
 This is a flat and projective $\O_E$-scheme with $\Gg$-action.
 Its generic fiber is $G_E$-equivariantly isomorphic to the variety $X_\mu$ of parabolic subgroups of $G_E$ of type $\mu$, and its special fiber is reduced.
-The map $\iota$ gives an equivariant closed immersion